BS-creator/eshoponweb-template/services/eshop/templates/README.md

 From here you can see:

 - the deployment generated from the Docker Compose file
-- the secret containing the CosmosDB connection string
+- the secret containing the SQL Server connection string
 - the pod running the demo app
-- the service with an external endpoint to access the app
+- the service with an external endpoint - this has a link you can use to access the app

 > You can continue to work on the code locally, push to GitHub and your changes will be deployed to AKS